squidmin/gemini-api-backend/README.md

 ## Usage

-You can use the backend to interact with GPT-3 models, execute code, and perform other tasks.
-The backend provides a RESTful API that you can use to send requests and receive responses.
+You can use the backend to interact with Gemini models, execute code, and perform other tasks.